The routine schedule of vaccines provided free under the National Immunisation Program.

 Free vaccine Victoria - Criteria for eligibility lists the schedule of vaccines by brand name and who is eligible for free vaccine.

 Read the latest newsletter online or select from one of our past newsletters.
-The current edition includes:

 The risk of complications from childhood diseases like measles is much higher than the risks of immunisation.
 Vaccination protects against infection, saves lives and protects those who are too young or too sick to be immunised.